 What Is Community Supported Agriculture (CSA)?

-Farmers and community members join together to create markets for reasonably priced, healthy seasonal foods.
 In a community supported farm a member pays a share price in early spring to help meet the farmer's "seed costs" for the upcoming season.
 In return for their investment "their leap of faith in the farmer and the season", members of the CSA receive a steady supply of edible dividends throughout the growing season.
-Most CSAs produce a wide variety of organically grown vegetables and herbs.
 Weekly distributions take place at a prearranged time and location.

-People are recognizing the value of establishing, in the places they call home, a direct relationship with the farmer, who nurtures their food and with the land.
-Over 1200 CSA's (communities and their farmers) are working nationwide, reorganizing a small part of the food distribution system.
+People are recognizing the value of establishing a direct relationship with the farmers, who nurture their food and the land.
+Over 7200 CSA's (communities and their farmers) are working nationwide, reorganizing a small part of the food distribution system.

-The share price is $500.
-We also offer half shares for $300 with pick up every other week.
+The share price is $550.
+We also offer half shares for $325 with pick up every other week.
 A few other options are listed on our CSA sign-up form.
-We accept members on a first come first serve basis and because we offer a limited number of shares at each site we recommend early registration.
-Click to download a CSA sign-up form.
+We accept members on a first come first serve basis and because we offer a limited number of shares, we recommend early registration.

 Each member brings a bag or box to the distribution site and packs their share with the week's produce which is picked and rinsed.
 Shares that are not retrieved on the distribution date and time are donated to a local food pantry.